thedolphin/clicksync/README.md

 Tool for synchronizing clickhouse clusters

 - works only with partitioned MergeTree tables
+- can sync clusters with different node number
 - uses info from ```system.clusters``` to determine nodes
 - creates tables on destination cluster
 - recreates tables if schema differ